What is Polypharmacy? Risks, Side Effects, and Safe Medication Management

 Issue No. 3: Words from the Wise

-Words - Aarti Patel
+Words - Aarti Patel, PA-C

 Polypharmacy is the use of multiple medications, usually 5-10, at the same time.
 This can include vitamins, over-the-counter (OTC) pills, prescriptions, and supplements.
 Polypharmacy is of particular concern for older adults who tend to have more chronic ailments, making them more likely to be prescribed an increased number of medicines.
 Nearly 50% of older adults take one or more medicines that are not medically necessary.
-There is a strong relationship between polypharmacy and negative health consequences due to some of the following factors:

 Slowing Metabolism